ATirelli/silver-funicular/README.md

 To execute the example unit tests for this project run the `bash` script `launch_tests.sh`.

 ## Continuous Integration
-A simple continuous integration suite has been added using [Github Actions](https://github.com/features/actions).
+A simple continuous integration suite has been added using [Github Actions](https://github.com/features/actions): the CI workflow is contained in the `.github/workflow/action.yml` file.

 ## Possible Improvements
 Some possible improvements of the present implementations are as follows: